smatechnologies/ibm-i-agent-docs/docs/logs-database/extracting.md

 As an IBM i command, the SMASUP command can be executed from anywhere that IBM i commands are supported.
-However, unlike some LSAM environment management commands that include library list management, this command does not manage a job\'s library list, therefore the LSAM environment libraries must be included in the library list of any job that will execute this command.
+However, unlike some LSAM environment management commands that include library list management, this command does not manage a job's library list, therefore the LSAM environment libraries must be included in the library list of any job that will execute this command.
 The command syntax show below includes the library location of the command, although this may not be required in most